A Century of Amazing Stories

 Donald Cowper Writing

 Ten years ago, I became a father.
 Along with the profound love that fatherhood provoked came fears that were often paralyzing.
-My novel, In Silent Worlds, is my exploration of a father’s experience of a particularly horrific “what if” within a speculative context.
+My novel, Every Last Trace, is my exploration of a father’s experience of a particularly horrific “what if” within the soft sci-fi genre.

 The story follows single father Finn Vey, who, on leave from work due to a careless accident, is glad for the opportunity to spend more time with his 5-year-old daughter, Evie.
 Not only because her beloved company is the best antidote for the recent trauma that plagues him, but because his love and attention are the best antidote for her recurring mutism.
 But when Evie goes missing from the playground one morning and a panicked Finn pleads for help from neighbors, friends and family, each person reacts with alarm.
 Not that Evie has disappeared—but that Finn believes he has a daughter at all.